xNaCly/blog/content/posts/2025/json-parser-in-c-with-methods.md

 ```

-As simple as that, we ignore stack allocated json value variants, such as
+As simple as that, we ignore stack allocated JSON value variants, such as
 `json_number`, `json_boolean` and `json_null`, while freeing allocated memory
 space for `json_string`, each `json_array` child and `json_object` keys and
 values.